On $k$-jet field approximations to geodesic deviation equations

-Being a non-linear equation, the unknowns $\kappa^\mu$ have an obscure geometric interpretation.
-This paper is motivated by the problem of understanding the geometric nature of \eqref{eq:genJacobiEq}, in particular the issue of its {\it general covariance character} for connections associated with arbitrary affine sprays.
-The covariance problem is equivalent to the compatibility of the equation \eqref{eq:genJacobiEq} with the action of the set of transformations $\Gamma^\infty(\mathbb{R}^{n})$.
-In practice we will investigate a weaker notion of general covariance, based on the invariance under the action of certain subset of $\Gamma^\infty(\mathbb{R}^{n})$.
+In this equation, the unknown variables $\{\kappa^\mu\}^n_{\mu=1}$ have an obscure geometric interpretation and motivates the problem of understanding the geometric character of equation \eqref{eq:genJacobiEq}, in particular the question of its {\it general covariance} character is not clear.
+The general covariance problem is equivalent to the compatibility of the equation \eqref{eq:genJacobiEq} with the action of the pseudo-group $\Gamma(\mathbb{R}^n)$ on the physical relevant fields.
+In practice we shall investigate a weaker condition of general local covariance, based on our {\it definition} \ref{definicionrestrictedlocalcovariance}.
+We will find a negative answer even to this restricted covariance issue.

+Analogous considerations hold for the general case of semi-spray geodesics.
+Different Taylor's expansions can be applied to the components $\mathcal{S}^\mu$ of the semi-spray, that leads to the analogous of the equations \eqref{Jacobiequation} and \eqref{eq:genJacobiEq}.
+The theory and results developed below apply to the general case of semi-spray geodesics deviation equations.